pfalcon/pycopy/docs/reference/glossary.rst

         as a kind of "common ground" to which any user can have access.
         So, Unix port is used for initial prototyping, different kinds of testing, development of machine-independent features, etc.
-        All users of MicroPython, even those which are interested only in running MicroPython on :term:`MCU` systems, are recommended to be familiar with Unix (or Windows) port, as it is important productivity helper and a part of normal MicroPython workflow.
+        All users of Pycopy, even those which are interested only in running Pycopy on :term:`MCU` systems, are recommended to be familiar with Unix (or Windows) port, as it is important productivity helper and a part of normal Pycopy workflow.

     port
-        Either :term:`MicroPython port` or :term:`GPIO port`.
+        Either :term:`Pycopy port` or :term:`GPIO port`.
 If not clear from context, it's recommended to use full specification like one of the above.